Natalia Cañas, SIS/MA '20

 Our alumni have gone on to build education programs in sub-Saharan Africa, create new ways of making monitoring, evaluation, and learning useful for grassroot organizations, feed and assist refugees, and enter the Foreign Service.

 Employers that hire MAID graduates include: the World Bank, Save the Children, Chemonics, OXFAM, US Agency for International Development, Global Fund for Women, World Vision, and more.

 Looking for more information or help?
 SIS has a dedicated career development center to assist current students and alumni.

 The School of International Service offers merit-based aid in the form of scholarships and fellowships at the time of admission.

-Current students pursuing their MA in International Development have several fellowships and awards available for them to help offset the cost of their education and take advantage of additional academic opportunities.
+Current students pursuing their MA in International Development have several fellowships and awards available to them to help offset the cost of their education and take advantage of additional academic and professional opportunities.

 Need-based aid is available through AU Central Office and generally takes the form of a federal low-interest loan package.

-The difference between the MA in International Development and the MS in Development Management is each degree’s focus on facilitating and managing change versus its focus on theories and definitions of international development.
-The MA provides professional preparation in development politics, research, economics, and theories, while the MS—the only of its kind at SIS—provides applied and innovative management skills and requires a minimum of two years professional experience to apply.
+Though the two programs share many core requirements, the MS in Development Management is a more specialized degree focusing on the applied skills needed to facilitate and manage change.
+The MA in International Development provides professional preparation in development politics, economics, and theories, while the MS—the only of its kind at SIS—offers technical and innovative management skills to those looking to take their development careers to the next level.
+For this reason the MS requires a minimum of two years of relevant professional experience to apply.